7 Holiday Eating Disorder Recovery Tips

 During the holiday season, the impact on individuals with eating disorders can be particularly significant.
 Understanding the interplay between holidays and eating disorders is crucial in providing support and fostering recovery during this challenging time.
 The festive period often brings unique stressors and triggers that can exacerbate existing eating disorder symptoms or even lead to relapse in those who are in recovery.

-Impact of Holidays on Eating Disorders1
+Impact of Holidays on Eating Disorders

 The holidays often bring about an abundance of food-centric events, social gatherings, and cultural pressures that can exacerbate the challenges faced by individuals with eating disorders.
 The abundance of indulgent foods, coupled with societal expectations surrounding festivities, may trigger feelings of anxiety, guilt, and shame among those struggling with disordered eating behaviors.
 Family dinners, office parties, and other social events can become sources of stress rather than joy for those battling eating disorders.